 If you’re like me, when you think of the 1930s, you immediately picture a gentleman looking incredibly stylish in a single or double-breasted wool suit with long broad lapels.
 The suit was cut to accentuate the athletic, masculine build of a man, with broad shoulders and a nipped-in waist.

 Given that the suit was so widely proportioned, a large spearpoint collar was the obvious choice to accompany it.
-Wool ties became popular during the ‘30s but for this particular look, there’s something very classic about a silk tie, with geometric pattern.
+Wool ties became popular during the ‘30s, but for this particular look, there’s something very classic about a silk tie with geometric pattern.

 As was fitting for the period, the pants were wide-cuffed, double-pleated and high-waisted.
 Movie star Clark Gable was famous for wearing pleated pants, adding another dash of visual interest to the front.

-If you’re interested in reading more about 1930s suits, two famous styles were the Broadway (favored by those sharply-dressed gangsters) and the London drape cut (as worn by the aforementioned Mr. Gable, along with Gary Cooper, Cary Grant and other Hollywood heroes).
-Learn more about 1930s mens suit styles here.
+If you’re interested in reading more about 1930s suits, two famous styles were the Broadway (favored by those sharply-dressed gangsters) and the London drape cut (as worn by the aforementioned Mr. Gable along with Gary Cooper, Cary Grant, and other Hollywood heroes).
+Learn more about 1930s men’s suit styles here.

 The iconic 1930s summer suit was the ‘Palm Beach’.
-Palm Beach cloth (a blend of mohair and cotton) was first introduced in 1911 and by 1923, it was produced in more than 140 colors and patterns.
+Palm Beach cloth (a blend of mohair and cotton) was first introduced in 1911, and by 1923 it was produced in more than 140 colors and patterns.
 However, it was the pristine white version that became synonymous as the Palm Beach suit, taking a lead role in advertising campaigns.

-“Fabric patented”, slogans promised that it “holds its shape”, “sheds dirt” and “wears marvelously”.
+“Fabric patented” slogans promised that it “holds its shape,” “sheds dirt,” and “wears marvelously.”

-Adopted by Wall Street businessmen as their uniform of choice on sweltering days, it took style cues from the wool suit mentioned earlier, sporting high lapels, closing on two buttons and ventless.
+Adopted by Wall Street businessmen as their uniform of choice on sweltering days, it took style cues from the wool suit mentioned earlier, sporting high lapels, closing on two buttons, and ventless.

 Although rare examples of the Palm Beach suit do appear, they are often incredibly expensive.
-A white seersucker or linen suit is the affordable alternative, and like the Palm Beach, it’s very cool in hot conditions.
+A white seersucker or linen suit is an affordable alternative, and like the Palm Beach, it’s very cool in hot conditions.

-1930s Men’s Casual Sporty Clothing
+1930s Men’s Casual Outfits, Sporty Clothing

 Much like American students of today, the 1930s incumbents enjoyed sporting the most up-to-date styles of the time.